fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 ![What we are trying to achieve](./pics/what-we-are-trying-to-achieve.drawio.png)

 However, we cannot feed the files directly to the model.
 Large language models (LLMs) have a context window that limits how much information we can feed into them.
-To overcome that limitation, we split the files into smaller pieces, called _chunks_ and feed only the relevant ones to the model (D).
+To overcome that limitation, we split the files into smaller pieces, called _chunks_, and feed only the relevant ones to the model (D).

 ![Solution part 1](./pics/solution-part1-chunking.drawio.png)